tanviedev/ECLearnix-EngageLoop/README.md

 # 🚀 EngageLoop – User Intelligence & Churn Prediction App

-**EngageLoop** is an elite-tier, AI-powered web application built using **FastAPI** that predicts user churn risk, segments users by behavior, and analyzes user types — empowering EdTechs, learning platforms, and organizations to engage smarter.
+**EngageLoop** is an AI-powered web application built using **FastAPI** that predicts user churn risk, segments users by behavior, and analyzes user types — empowering EdTechs, learning platforms, and organizations to engage smarter.

 ---